betaflight/betaflight/docs/Failsafe.md

 b)  Send an invalid signal over the channels (for example, send values lower than 'rx_min_usec')

+and

+c)  Ensure your receiver does not send out channel data that would cause a disarm by switch or sticks to be registered by the FC.
+This is especially important for those using a switch to arm.

 See your receiver's documentation for direction on how to accomplish one of these.

 2. Set 'failsafe_off_delay' to an appropriate value based on how high you fly